Are you writer of Jewish fiction of nonfiction? Are you looking for a publishing house for your latest book, or even your maiden book?

 The Easy-Shmeezy Guide to Yiddish by R’ Moshe Sherizen, The Thinking Jewish Teenager’s Guide to Life by Akiva Tatz and The Rabbi and the Nuns by Rabbi Dr. Abraham J. Twerski are just some of the titles on Menucha Publishers’ bestseller list.
 Founded in the year 2010, Menucha has been delivering titles pertaining to Torah and Jewish literature.
 The categories under which they publish books range far and wide, from cookbooks to Holocaust literature, children’s books to history books.
 Drawing from his experiences at Targum Press, Hirsch Meir Traube is the one who started this publishing company that is based in Brooklyn, New York.
 If you have a Jewish manuscript waiting to be published, take a look at their submission guidelines and then try to contact them.
 They are also available on Facebook and Instagram.

 Brooklyn, New York also houses Judaica Press, a publishing firm that has been in business for over 50 years.
 Established in 1963, they cater to everyone who is keen to read Jewish works and so, have built a long list of published titles.
 It was founded by S. Goldman but now, it is his son, Jack Goldman who is guiding the company forward.
 They are looking to publish short stories and novels for people of all ages.
 Additionally, they also publish Jewish books for children and young adults, and nonfiction books.
-Within their nonfiction category, you’ll find titles on self-help, biography, Halacha, history etc. Some of the most popular works that they boast are Guest House by Gita Gordon, A Gadol in Our Midst by Rabbi Shmuel Assayag and The Hidden Hand by Yaakov Astor.
+In the nonfiction category, you’ll find titles on self-help, biography, Halacha, history etc. Some of the most popular works that they boast are Guest House by Gita Gordon, A Gadol in Our Midst by Rabbi Shmuel Assayag and The Hidden Hand by Yaakov Astor.
 As of now, Judaica Press is open to submissions in picture books, board books, children’s titles, fiction books, non-fiction books, and cookbooks.
-You are welcome to submit your manuscript to them.
-They can be reached out by phone or the query form on their website.
+You are welcome to submit your manuscript to them via email.

 Feldheim Publishers have been doing the rounds since 1939, producing content that would appeal to Jewish sensibilities.
 It has a heartrending story behind its establishment.
 Philipp Feldheim made his way to New York after escaping the Holocaust.
 It is there that he first started a bookstore, which he later expanded into a publishing business when he realized that there was a dire need to publish good quality Jewish books.
 Based in Nanuet, New York, Feldheim Publishers have put forth a whole slew of books.
-Dating, parenting, Jewish thought, Jewish law, novels, short stories, history, historical thought, cookbooks, and Hebrew books are just a few categories you’ll find on their website.
+Jewish thought, Jewish law, novels, short stories, history, historical thought, cookbooks, and Hebrew books are just a few categories you’ll find on their website.
 If you’ve heard of titles like And Rachel Was His Wife by Marsi Tabak, Lilmod Ulelamed by Rabbi Mordechai Katz and Gates of Prayer by Rav Shimshon Pincus, that is probably because they are some of Feldheim’s bestsellers.
 In case you are an author yourself and would like to have your work published by them, follow the submission guidelines and send in your manuscript via email.
 Alternatively, you can also reach out to them at their postal address.

 The Knopf Doubleday Publishing Group has a handful of imprints operating under it.
 Schocken happens to be the one that is dedicated towards publishing Judaica.
 Some authors it has signed over the years include Jonathan Sacks, Franz Kafka, Joan Nathan etc. Even though Schocken Books does accept manuscripts from authors, having your work published by them might be a comparatively more difficult process.
 You need to pass on your manuscript via a literary agent, as the company does not invite authors to submit their own works.
 It was initially founded in Germany in 1931 by Salman Schocken and soon after, in 1945, it made its way to the United States of America.
 Headquartered in New York City, Schocken Books has released titles like Where The Jews Aren’t by Masha Gessen, Not in God’s Name by Rabbi Jonathan Sacks and The Man Who Never Stopped Sleeping by Aharon Appelfeld.
 Schocken is currently open to submissions and while they prioritize submissions via literary agents, you can still them a sample (25 to 30 pages) of your work for further consideration.
-Check this page for more details about how you can contact them.
+Check this page for more details about the submission policies.

 It was the year 1990 when Stuart Matlins established Jewish Lights Publishing.
 Now, a part of the parent company, Turner Publishing Company, Jewish Lights can be found in the Nashville area of Tennessee.
 They publish books for both, children and adults, pertaining to environment, Bible study, inspiration, Kabbalah, holidays and Shabbat, meditation, social justice and spirituality to name a few topics.
-Their book, I Am Jewish has been reviewed as “compelling" by the New York Jewish Week, whereas Rabbi Lee Bycel from the Hebrew Union College called their title, Mourning & Mitzvah, “insightful".
+Their book, I Am Jewish has been reviewed as “compelling” by the New York Jewish Week, whereas Rabbi Lee Bycel from the Hebrew Union College called their title, Mourning & Mitzvah, “insightful”.
 If you think they are the right publishers for your manuscript, check out their submission guidelines so that you get an understanding of how to approach them.
 Since the company is a subsidiary of Turner Press, you will need to email your manuscripts to Turner Press’ editorial team.

 Biography, culture, music, history, philosophy, classics, and women’s interest are just a few of the genres that The Jewish Publication Society offers to its readers.
 Since its inception in 1888, the JPS has aimed to promote Jewish literacy and understanding amongst the masses.
 Housed in Philadelphia, Pennsylvania, some books which have been recently released by the publisher are The Land of Truth: Talmud Tales and Timeless Teachings by Jeffrey L. Rubenstein and Turning Points in Jewish History by Marc J. Rosenstein.
 Follow their submission guidelines if you would like them to consider your manuscript for publication.
 You can also check this page to find out more about the categories they are currently seeking.
 The Jewish Publication Society can be contacted via email or post.

 Hachai Publishing is yet another publisher solely dedicated towards publishing children’s books that have Jewish themes in them.
 It is located in Brooklyn, New York but also has offices in Israel and England.
 Founded in 1988, the firm has recently published books like We Can Find a Way by Dina Rosenfeld, The Secret of Carlos Romanus by Esther Kosofsky and The Creation Book by Chani Gansburg.
 Authors who would like to extend their manuscript to Hachai Publishing can contact them with queries about the same.
 But first, go through their submission guidelines.
 They are looking to sign books meant for very young audiences (2 to 6 years).
 Additionally, they may also consider Historical Fiction Adventure books for readers aged 7 to 10.
 You can send your submissions via post or mail them here.